An epic, true Himalayan trek to Kangchenjunga North and South Base Camps.

 Included Meals: Breakfast, Lunch, Dinner

-As the valley starts to open out, todays’ walk begins with a relatively easy hike gradually ascending to Phole.
-From here it’s up to Ghunsa (3595m) and now heading over 3000m the temperatures become noticeably cooler, especially at night.
-Ghunsa is an attractive Tibetan mountain village and as well as a couple of shops, carpet weaving and Gompa’s there’s also a small Kangchenjunga Conservation Area office here.
-Walking time approx. 4-5hrs.
+As the valley starts to open out, today's walk begins with a relatively easy hike gradually ascending to Phole.
+From here, it’s up to Ghunsa (3595 m), and now that it's heading over 3000 m, the temperatures become noticeably cooler, especially at night.
+Ghunsa is an attractive Tibetan mountain village, and as well as a couple of shops, carpet weaving, and gompas, there’s also a small Kangchenjunga Conservation Area office here.
+Walking time is approximately 4-5 hours.

 Accommodation: Trekking Lodge - Ghunsa